 Everyone has heard of a school of fish.
 Most know there’s also a murder of crows.

-These also-ran smartphone makers raced to get their kit out before Apple sucks all the oxygen.
+These also-ran smartphone makers raced to get their kit out before Apple sucks all the oxygen from the market.

 Sure some of the phones will be nice.
 Some will be innovative.
 A few will even be plausible choices.
 There will be good ideas among them.
 Few will be unusable or ridiculous.